 Armadillos are prolific diggers that excavate land for food and dig profound burrows for shelter.
 They prefer to dig in areas with loose, porous soil, rich in insects and invertebrates.

-Most armadillo damage comes about as a result of their digging habits, taking the forms of holes and burrows.
+Most armadillo damage in the Tyler, TX area comes as a result of their digging habits, taking the forms of holes and burrows.

 Signs of armadillo damage include: